-Foster CM Group, as a subconsultant on the Program Management team, is providing Project Controls Management of Project/Document Controls and Training Management services on Parkland Hospital’s $1.3 billion New Replacement Program (the New Parkland Hospital), which consists of a 1.7-million-square-foot, 862-adult bed, full service acute-care hospital; a 380,000-square-foot outpatient center; 275,000-square-feet of office space; a 3,000-space parking structure and other support facilities.
+Foster CM Group, as a subconsultant on the Program Controls team, provided Project Controls Management of Project/Document Controls and Training Management services on Parkland Hospital’s $1.3 billion New Replacement Program (the New Parkland Hospital), which consisted of a 1.7-million-square-foot, 862-adult bed, full service acute-care hospital; a 380,000-square-foot outpatient center; 275,000-square-feet of office space; a 3,000-space parking structure and other support facilities.
 At approximately 20 acres in size and more than 1.3 million-square-feet of building space, the original Parkland Hospital was comparable in scale to a downtown District or University campus.
 As it existed, the hospital was 50% too small to handle the annual volume of patients—which was at more than 1 million visits per year.
-The replacement hospital will accommodate Dallas County’s population, which is expected to double by 2025, and meet the County’s future healthcare needs.
+The replacement hospital accommodates Dallas County’s population, which is expected to double by 2025, and meet the County’s future healthcare needs.

-Overall responsibilities include helping to create the Program Controls Procedural Manual; assisting with implementation of the Procedures manual and best business practices; participating in Parkland On-Boarding process by conducting On-Boarding training for all contractors, consultants and clients in Parkland O–n-Boarding process; and serving as the New Parkland SharePoint Administrator.
-As Training Manager; scheduled, developed and conducted training for all contractors, consultants and clients on the Construction Management System (Prolog Manager; Prolog Converge and Encompass); coordinated and implemented Change Management and Cost Management routing process and tracked their progress and status; and provided network troubleshooting and solution(s) with SharePoint, Encompass, Citrix, Prolog Manager and Prolog Converge.
+Overall responsibilities included helping to create the Program Controls Procedural Manual; assisting with implementation of the Procedures manual and best business practices; participating in Parkland On-Boarding process by conducting On-Boarding training for all contractors, consultants and clients in Parkland On-Boarding process; and serving as the New Parkland SharePoint Administrator.
+As Training Manager; our staff scheduled, developed and conducted training for all contractors, consultants, and clients on the Construction Management System (Prolog Manager; Prolog Converge and Encompass); coordinated and implemented Change Management and Cost Management routing process and tracked their progress and status; and provided network troubleshooting and solution(s) with SharePoint, Encompass, Citrix, Prolog Manager and Prolog Converge.

 The New Parkland Hospital project has won multiple awards including: